What do we use remote sensing for?

 In general, the two types of remote sensing are passive and active remote sening.

-- Active sensors have their own source of light or illumination and its sensor measures reflected energy.
+ACTIVE SENSORS have their own source of light or illumination and its sensor measures reflected energy.
 For example, Radarsat-2 illuminates a target and measures how much energy bounces back to the sensor.
 Actually, it’s similar to the flash of a camera as you can see below.

-- On the hand, passive sensors measure reflected light emitted from the sun.
+Alternatively, PASSIVE SENSORS measure reflected light emitted from the sun.
 For example, Landsat-8 measures reflected energy emitted by the sun bouncing off the Earth.
 But when the flash is turned off, the source of energy comes from somewhere else such as the sun or a lamp.

-Multispectral and hyperspectral imagery
+Multispectral vs hyperspectral imagery

 Passive remote sensing can be divided even further into multispectral and hyperspectral.
 The main difference between multispectral and hyperspectral is the number of bands and how narrow the bands are.